raidasaidv2/CollectEmAll/README.md

 ## Objectives

-- Complete your collection of gwent cards.
+- Complete your collection of cards.

 ## Trivia